 Theme nights: P&O theme nights offer a great opportunity for guests to dress up in line with the theme.
 Themes can include the 60s, 70s, tropical, Western, and black and white nights.

-Fancy dress: P&O state – not to dampen anyone’s fun but as of 1 January 2018 they no longer allow fancy dress, novelty items or inappropriate personalised clothing to be worn on board.
+Fancy dress: P&O states – not to dampen anyone’s fun but as of 1 January 2018 they no longer allow fancy dress, novelty items or inappropriate personalised clothing to be worn on board.
 Any clothing that features inappropriate or offensive language, including novelty clothing with printed images or slogans and accessories, will not be allowed on board.
 P&O reserve the right to deny embarkation to guests who are inappropriately dressed.
-This is a change from the policy wording printed in the back of our January 2018 – October 2019 brochure and pre-cruise brochures.
-This policy does not apply to children 16 and under.

-Our experience is that the sun deck is slipt in two, but the smoke can over-power both sides.
+Our experience is that the sun deck is split in two, but the smoke can overpower both sides.
 When smoking is allowed on one side of the promenade, it then eliminates the promenade deck for walkers as an option if they do not wish to be disturbed by smoke.
 Check the latest policy.